Charcoal & Coal Petrology /

 Coal and Organic Petrology Laboratories, Pennsylvania State University: Coal and Organic Petrology Laboratories.
 Provides references about the optical and other physical properties of coals, inorganics, chemistry and molecular structure of coals, coal preparation, coal description and classification etc. Worth to visit: Links.

 Rosemary Prevec, Geology Department Rhodes University, South Africa (website by Science in Africa): The power of plants: how ancient forests drive SA´s economy.
 About Glossopteris forests and coal.
+This expired link is available through the Internet Archive´s Wayback Machine.

 !
 D. Riedel (2009): Kohle ist nicht gleich Kohle.
 PDF file, in German.